This post may contain affiliate links. See our affiliate disclosure for more.

 One downside to Upwork, as well as several other apps, is that they charge you to bid.
 In other words, when you get a request from a potential client, you’ll have to pay a fee in order to respond.
 And you have to pay the fee whether you get the job or not.

 Yes, you heard me right!
 YouTube is a gig too.
-If you love producing video content, you may be able to make a few dollars on it by uploading it to YouTube and signing up to be a content creator.
+If you love producing video content, you may be able to make extra money on it by uploading it to YouTube and signing up to be a content creator.
 The requirements for making money directly from YouTube are pretty strict and not easy to meet for newcomers.

 You have to have at least 1,000 subscribers and your videos must have been watched for a total of at least 4,000 hours in the last year.
 After you meet these requirements, YouTube will review your channel and if everything looks good they’ll approve you for monetization.